 Another method is to steam bend the wood.
 This method is sometimes used in furniture making.
 Because of the size and mass of the railings this type of architecture requires, this method is unpractical.

 We feel the very best method for this application is what we call the “bent lamination” method.
 First, we make a “form” or “template” according to your specific measurements and porch radius.
 Then the wood is cut into strips thin enough to bend around that radiused form.
 An exterior wood epoxy is applied to all the strips before they are bound to the form and allowed to cure.
 After milling with special equipment made for curved moulding, the result is a rail that is very strong, has no joints, has no exposed end grain, and is identical in size and shape to the straight rail portions of your railings.
 While this method is a little more labor intensive, we think it will be worth it for our customers in the decades to come.

 So how do you go about ordering curved porch railing?
 It’s easier than you think!

-You only need two measurements: the length of the curve and the height.
-From these two numbers, we can determine the other figures mathematically (radius, circumferential length, etc.).
+You only need two measurements: the width of the curve and the height.
+From these two numbers, we can determine the other figures mathematically (radius, arc length, angle subtended, etc.).
 Note: make sure you measure to the same point on the curve for both measurements.
 For example: if you measure the length to the OUTSIDE of the rail, make sure to also measure the height to the OUTSIDE of the rail.

 Some customers feel more comfortable if they also send us a template with the curve drawn on it, made of construction paper, etc. This certainly doesn’t hurt, however unless it is a rigid template, there are room for errors on a paper template.
 We have made many rails by using the math only, and have never had a problem with this method.